ICE Field Trip Program

 For Secondary and Adult Schools

-24th STreet Theatre is offering matinee performances for Middle and High School classes in September 2018 and Spring 2019 (Dates TBD).
-A leader in Arts Education and 15 year partner with LAUSD, this program is in line with our one-of-a-kind Enter Stage Right program, that serves as an introduction to theatre for more than 8,000 local students each year.
+24th STreet Theatre is offering matinee performances for Middle and High School classes during the Spring of 2019.
+A leader in Arts Education and 15 year partner with LAUSD, this program is in line with our one-of-a-kind Enter Stage Right program, which serves as an introduction to theatre for more than 8,000 local students each year.

 ICE opened during the spring of 2018, and it was critically acclaimed and met with enthusiasm by patrons across Los Angeles.
 Perhaps most importantly, our large body of patrons who are immigrants found the story to be authentic and true to their own experiences.

 Given the times we live in, we believe that we need to bring middle and high school students into this conversation about immigration.
 And given our 15 years of experience with arts education, we can empower students to examine the themes and content of ICE and simultaneously introduce them to the art form of live theatre.